Connecting with the Gods

 Located between the two vast river valleys of the Indus and the Sarasvati, Mohenjo-Daro was one of the most important cities of the Indus civilization.

-The Demise of this Great Civilization
+The Demise of the Indus Civilization

 By about 3,900 years ago (1900 BCE), the monsoons had shifted east causing the Sarasvati to gradually change from a perennial to a seasonal river.
+This and other challenges caused the Indus civilization to decline.

 The Cycladic Civilization Circa 3300 to 1100 BCE